IN-PERSON and LIVE ONLINE CLASSES

 View your options below.

-Register by OCTOBER 20, 2024 for classes in the FALL II session.
+Register by JANUARY 5, 2025 for classes in the WINTER I Session.

 Japanese 1